bgamari/ghc-wiki-import/commentary/rts/cmm.md

 Reading material for learning Cmm is somewhat scattered, so I (Arash) have created a list of useful links.
-Since the Cmm language is changing as GHC changes, I have prioritized. (*Feel free to add/remove/modify this this list! :)*)
+Since the Cmm language is changing as GHC changes, I have prioritized. (*Feel free to add/remove/modify this list! :)*)

 - An overview of Cmm is given in [